Energy conditions and entropy density of the universe: The energy conditions for entropy density

 If the temperature corresponding to the apparent horizon is defined as [33]

-Eq.
-(26) can be equivalent to
+Eq.~\eqref{eq:26}can be equivalent to

-Substituting Eq.
-(2) into (28), for $k=0$, we have
+Substituting Eq.~\eqref{eq:2} into~\eqref{eq:28} , for $k=0$, we have

-Consequently, using the natural unity, the Eq.
-(29) can be simplified to
+Consequently, using the natural unity, the Eq.~\eqref{eq:29} can be simplified to

 We note that here the entropy density $s$ depends on the Hubble parameter $H(z)$, which is consistent with the energy conditions.
-In Figure 2, we try to show a comparison between these two kinds of results, i.e. entropy density from the energy conditions and that from the first law of thermodynamics.
+In figure 2, we try to show the comparison between these two kinds of results, i.e. entropy density from the energy conditions and that from the first law of thermodynamics.
 The solid line is obtained from the first law of thermodynamics.
-The dotted line, dash-dotted line and dashed line are obtained from the energy conditions Eq.
-(20).
+The dotted line, dash-dotted line and dashed line are obtained from the energy conditions Eq.~\eqref{eq:20}.
 Note that the entropy density increases with the increasing redshift $z$.
-We can also obtain that the SEC, NEC, DEC favor the first law of thermodynamics at redshift $z<2.7$, $z<3.2$, $z>2.6$, respectively.
 By the way, if we adopt the above form of $S$, $E$ and $\widetilde{r}_{H}$, the Bekenstein bound can be read as

-\subsection{\textbf{Derivatives of entropy}}
+\subsection{Derivatives of entropy}